Chapter Fifteen: Initiation

 “It means if you are overly curious, it kills you.
 It's an idiom.”
 Swadhin proceeded to open his trunk and look for something.

 “I know, Idiot.”
 Abhaya announced, “My father said that to me all the time.”
 His hand stopped as he eyed her face.
-There was no pain reflected on it as she remembered her father.
+There was no pain reflected on her face as she remembered her father.
 That was a first.
 “He said I am good for nothing.”

 “He lied.”
 Swadhin stood up to face her as he said firmly.
 “Idioms are not idiots,” he added.
 “Here.
 You can start your lessons now,” he held out a wrapped brown packet, which Abhaya took and placed on the table.
 “Open it,” he insisted.
 Inside were pens, pencils, erasers, sharpeners, rulers, notebooks, and books with drawings on them.